Wadjah Seorang Laki-laki: Plot

 In 19th-century Batavia (modern day Jakarta) a young man, Amallo (Slamet Rahardjo), rises up against his father, Umbu Kapitan (WD Mochtar), after his father's boorishness and irresponsibility lead to his mother's death.
 This is sparked by the father's subsequent marriage to a mixed-race woman.
 Amallo begins stealing horses from his father and smuggling weapons used to fight against the Dutch East India Company, for whom his father works.

 As Amallo struggles against the company, he finds himself becoming more mature.
 He also becomes the lover of several beautiful women, including a Dutchman's mistress, a cokek dancer, and a woman (Tuti Indra Malaon) who owns a store in his village.
-However, he is betrayed by his friend Runtu (N. Riantiarno).
+However, he is betrayed by his friend, Runtu (N. Riantiarno).
 After being arrested by the Dutch and later released, he continues stealing horses.
-However, when caught again he is fatally shot by his father, who had been unaware that the horse thief was his own son.
+However, when caught again, he is fatally shot by his father, who had been unaware that the horse thief was his own son.

 Production

-Teguh Karya directed Wadjah Seorang Laki-laki; it was his first feature film.
+Teguh Karya directed Wadjah Seorang Laki-laki which, at the same time, was his first feature film.
 He also wrote the screenplay.
 Before this, he had acted in several films, been a cinematographer for Wim Umboh's film Sembilan (1967), and directed several serials.